Menstrual migraine: Causes

 The exact causes of menstrual migraine are not known for sure, but there is a link between falling levels of the female hormone estrogen and the onset of a migraine attack.
 The estrogen level may fall after bleeding occurs during the menstrual cycle or when external sources of estrogen are no longer taken, like when a woman stops taking birth control pills or hormone pills in hormone replacement therapy.

 Diagnosis

 The diagnosis of a menstrual migraine is made by keeping track of when the migraines occur for a period of at least three months.
 Menstrually related migraine attacks usually occur between 2 days before and 3 days after the start of menstruation in at least 2 out of 3 menstrual cycles (periods) in a row.
-Pure menstrual migraine and menstrually related migraine are both migraines without auras, with one exceptionally rare case of migraines with aura reported in 2012.

 The Menstrual Migraine Assessment Tool (MMAT) is a simple questionnaire with three questions that has shown to be fairly accurate in diagnosing menstrual migraine (Tepper SJ, 2008).
 The three questions are: